$1.92 EPS Expected for BOK Financial Co. (NASDAQ:BOKF) This Quarter

-Equities research analysts predict that BOK Financial Co.
-(NASDAQ:BOKF) will announce $1.92 earnings per share for the current fiscal quarter, Zacks reports.
-Three analysts have provided estimates for BOK Financial’s earnings, with the highest EPS estimate coming in at $2.06 and the lowest estimate coming in at $1.73.
-BOK Financial posted earnings per share of $0.88 in the same quarter last year, which would suggest a positive year-over-year growth rate of 118.2%.
-The business is scheduled to issue its next quarterly earnings results before the market opens on Wednesday, April 21st.
+Equities research analysts expect BOK Financial Co.
+(NASDAQ:BOKF) to report $1.92 earnings per share for the current fiscal quarter, Zacks Investment Research reports.
+Three analysts have provided estimates for BOK Financial’s earnings.
+The highest EPS estimate is $2.06 and the lowest is $1.73.
+BOK Financial posted earnings of $0.88 per share during the same quarter last year, which would indicate a positive year over year growth rate of 118.2%.
+The firm is scheduled to issue its next earnings results before the market opens on Wednesday, April 21st.

-According to Zacks, analysts expect that BOK Financial will report full year earnings of $7.16 per share for the current year, with EPS estimates ranging from $6.76 to $7.66.
-For the next year, analysts forecast that the business will post earnings of $6.60 per share, with EPS estimates ranging from $5.87 to $7.07.
-Zacks Investment Research’s EPS averages are a mean average based on a survey of sell-side research analysts that follow BOK Financial.
+On average, analysts expect that BOK Financial will report full year earnings of $7.16 per share for the current year, with EPS estimates ranging from $6.76 to $7.66.
+For the next financial year, analysts anticipate that the business will report earnings of $6.60 per share, with EPS estimates ranging from $5.87 to $7.07.
+Zacks Investment Research’s EPS averages are a mean average based on a survey of research analysts that that provide coverage for BOK Financial.

-BOK Financial (NASDAQ:BOKF) last released its quarterly earnings data on Tuesday, January 19th.
-The bank reported $2.21 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.92 by $0.29.
-BOK Financial had a net margin of 18.23% and a return on equity of 7.73%.
-The company had revenue of $494.01 million during the quarter, compared to analyst estimates of $484.87 million.
-During the same quarter in the prior year, the business earned $1.56 earnings per share.
+BOK Financial (NASDAQ:BOKF) last posted its quarterly earnings data on Tuesday, January 19th.
+The bank reported $2.21 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $1.92 by $0.29.
+BOK Financial had a return on equity of 7.73% and a net margin of 18.23%.
+The firm had revenue of $494.01 million for the quarter, compared to the consensus estimate of $484.87 million.
+During the same quarter in the previous year, the business earned $1.56 EPS.

-Large investors have recently bought and sold shares of the stock.
-Squarepoint Ops LLC lifted its holdings in BOK Financial by 306.0% during the 4th quarter.
-Squarepoint Ops LLC now owns 36,312 shares of the bank’s stock worth $2,487,000 after buying an additional 27,368 shares during the last quarter.
-Telemus Capital LLC acquired a new position in BOK Financial in the fourth quarter worth $232,000.
-Morgan Stanley increased its stake in BOK Financial by 196.3% during the third quarter.
-Morgan Stanley now owns 90,789 shares of the bank’s stock valued at $4,677,000 after purchasing an additional 60,149 shares during the last quarter.
-Bank of New York Mellon Corp raised its holdings in shares of BOK Financial by 41.9% during the fourth quarter.
-Bank of New York Mellon Corp now owns 336,219 shares of the bank’s stock worth $23,024,000 after purchasing an additional 99,361 shares during the period.
-Finally, Strs Ohio bought a new position in shares of BOK Financial in the 3rd quarter worth about $880,000.
-Institutional investors and hedge funds own 41.23% of the company’s stock.
+Several hedge funds and other institutional investors have recently made changes to their positions in BOKF.
+Norges Bank acquired a new stake in shares of BOK Financial in the 4th quarter valued at about $21,933,000.
+Ariel Investments LLC lifted its position in BOK Financial by 12.4% during the 4th quarter.
+Ariel Investments LLC now owns 2,462,077 shares of the bank’s stock worth $168,603,000 after acquiring an additional 271,089 shares during the period.
+Blair William & Co.
+IL acquired a new stake in BOK Financial during the 4th quarter worth approximately $11,027,000.
+Bank of New York Mellon Corp lifted its position in BOK Financial by 41.9% during the 4th quarter.
+Bank of New York Mellon Corp now owns 336,219 shares of the bank’s stock worth $23,024,000 after acquiring an additional 99,361 shares during the period.
+Finally, BlackRock Inc. lifted its position in BOK Financial by 6.4% during the 4th quarter.
+BlackRock Inc. now owns 1,450,780 shares of the bank’s stock worth $99,349,000 after acquiring an additional 87,895 shares during the period.
+41.23% of the stock is owned by hedge funds and other institutional investors.

-The business also recently announced a quarterly dividend, which was paid on Tuesday, February 23rd.
-Stockholders of record on Monday, February 15th were paid a $0.52 dividend.
+The company also recently announced a quarterly dividend, which was paid on Tuesday, February 23rd.
+Investors of record on Monday, February 15th were given a $0.52 dividend.
 The ex-dividend date was Thursday, February 11th.
-This represents a $2.08 dividend on an annualized basis and a dividend yield of 2.32%.
+This represents a $2.08 dividend on an annualized basis and a dividend yield of 2.33%.
 BOK Financial’s dividend payout ratio (DPR) is presently 29.05%.

 BOK Financial Corporation operates as the financial holding company for BOKF, NA that provides various financial products and services in Oklahoma, Texas, New Mexico, Northwest Arkansas, Colorado, Arizona, and Kansas/Missouri.
 It operates through three segments: Commercial Banking, Consumer Banking, and Wealth Management.